the Tafenoquine Roll-out STudy (TRuST)

 The health care provider will record information about the results of the malaria test and G6PD diagnosis as well as treatment provided, in the Epidemiological Surveillance Information System (SIVEP) – Malaria, following the regular health service routine.
 Only patients who consent to data sharing will be included in the study database, after being de-identified.
 The study will start at 10 higher-level facilities and will only be extended to lower-level facilities following an interim analysis and a positive recommendation from the Independent Study Oversight Committee (ISOC).

 To issue this recommendation, the ISOC will evaluate the percentage of patients that receive TQ or daily PQ as per protocol, the number and frequency of cases with suspected and confirmed acute hemolytic anemia, health care provider and patient experience with the new clinical management tools and their general acceptability to both groups.
-It is anticipated that about 16,000 patients will be enrolled in the study during its one-year duration.

 Partner organizations are responsible for different aspects of the programme.
 It is the MoH and the state and municipal health secretariats’ role to deploy the new tools in the health care facilities in Manaus and Porto Velho, through the update of the guidelines and surveillance reporting forms, training of health care workers, supervision, surveillance, supply of G6PD tests and drugs, as well as managing and reporting adverse events.
 The study team (MMV, Tropical Medicine Foundation (FMT), and the Tropical Medicine Research Centre of Rondônia (CEPEM)), will be responsible for procuring the G6PD tests and TQ, supporting the MoH in developing training and patient information materials, analyzing the routine de-identified surveillance data collected through the health system and developing the study’s reports.